je-nunez/examples_neural-style/README.md

 To install the program, consult Justin Johnson's instructions at [https://github.com/jcjohnson/neural-style#setup](https://github.com/jcjohnson/neural-style#setup).

 The options to the program are explained in [https://github.com/jcjohnson/neural-style#usage](https://github.com/jcjohnson/neural-style#usage).
 Here it is used `-gpu -1` to use only the main CPU.
+You may modify the weights of the style image and/or the content image relative to the algorithm, by using the `-style_weight W` or `-content_weight W`, respectively, to set that weight to the floating-point number W (the current, implicit defaults for W are 100 for `-style_weight`, and 5 for `-content_weight`).
 To note, this program offers the option to apply a weighted sequence of several style images on the input content image, which is a very powerful resource: the list of style images needs to be separated by "," (commas), without space between the paths to the style-images:

        -style_image  style_image1,style_image2[,...]